Overview

 Tatjana Oppitz about successful leadership in the new world of work

 At the MERIT Executive Education Summit 2019, Tatjana Oppitz, former IBM CEO and new WU Vice Rector for Infrastructure and Digitization from autumn 2019, held a workshop.
-In "New World of Work", she spoke about the role of values, humanity and culture in times of AI, Big Data and omnipresent disruption.
+In "New World of Work", she spoke about the role of purpose, values, humanity and culture in times of AI, Big Data and omnipresent disruption.
 Her audience left with tips for successful leadership strategies in the new world of work.

 "What do you think?
 When was the term 'digital disruption' first used?" asks Tatjana Oppitz.
 Silence.
 Her answer is: "1995".
 Some things are not so new in the new working world.
 The term "agile" was born in 2001 and the first smart refrigerator was introduced 25 years ago at the CEBIT trade fair.
 And even the change, the "change" propagated everywhere, is something that has always existed: "As CEO, I have shaped the change for my customers every day," she says.
 "What's new is the tempo!"